Why Prince Harry's Revelations About Dad Prince Charles Are So Shocking - E! Online

 While many were interested to hear more about Prince Harry's current bond with his brother Prince William, some royal experts were more intrigued to hear about the dynamics between Prince Charles and his youngest son.

 "The insight into the relationship with Charles was most interesting to me," Finding Freedom author Omid Scobie exclusively shared with E!
 News.
 "Because in fact it was so opposite to the briefing and guidance regularly given by Clarence House and the palace about how Harry and Charles were still close.
 It was the palace that was often telling the press including myself that Charles was keen to fund and support Harry and Meghan."
+Clarence House handles inquiries about Prince Charles and wife Camilla, Duchess of Cornwall.

 During Sunday's interview, Prince Harry revealed he was cut off financially by the royal family.
 Fortunately, money from his late mother Princess Diana allowed him to move to California.